Nigerian Army denies killing of 25 soldiers in Borno - Vanguard News

-The Director, Army Public Relations, Col. Sagir Musa, made the denial in a Short Message (SMS) sent to the News Agency of Nigeria (NAN) in Maiduguri on Sunday.
+The Director, Army Public Relations, Col. Sagir Musa, made the denial in a Short Message (SMS) in Maiduguri on Sunday.

 Some reports claimed 25 soldiers were killed on Saturday when the insurgents attacked a military convoy evacuating civilians on Damboa-Biu Road.